The only AI report you’ll need — download now 🤖

 Key advantages

 Early App (formerly Timeular) is an easy-to-use time tracking device — even when users are away from their computers.
-It helps managers monitor both off-time, overtime, and app usage in an intuitive calendar view.
+It helps managers monitor time-off, overtime, and app usage in an intuitive calendar view.

 Limitations